iarsystems/ewrl78-linker-config-flashlibs/README.md

 The __ICF Trio__ project was developed for __IAR Embedded Workbench for Renesas RL78__ version __3.10 or later__.
 It uses a set of 3 files which together will lead to a proper linker configuration for the memory reservation requirements when there are __RL78 Flash Libraries__ in use.

 > __Notes__
-> * Although it is highly recommended staying with the latest release of the IDE when starting new projects to take advantage of bug fixes and improved experience, we kept a reference for a simple [tweak](tweak.md) for our long standing EWRL78 v2.x users.
+> * Although it is highly recommended staying with the latest release of the IDE when starting new projects to take advantage of bug fixes and improved experience, we kept a reference for a simple [tweak](tweak.md) that can enable long-standing EWRL78 v2.x users to use the __ICF Trio__ with their projects.
 > * The __ICF Trio__ cannot be used with the EWRL78 v1.x series.

 ## Benefits